Shaiza-10000/VGP-Genome-Assembly/README.md

 ### Step 4: Purging Duplicate Sequences
 **Tool:** `purge_dups`
-This tool identifies "haplotigs" (duplicated regions from both haplotypes in one assembly) based on read coverage and moves them to the alternate assembly.
+I used this tool to identify "haplotigs" (duplicated regions from both haplotypes in one assembly) based on read coverage and moved them to the alternate assembly.

 ---